the-expanse/SideQuestWiki/Installing-to-Linux-Mint.md

 If you see
 `Warning: no permissions.
-ADB udev rules missing`

-Try the below and it may help connect.
+ADB udev rules missing` and are on linux you can attenpt the below commands and it may help connect.

 First off to install adb type in